-Physics 213B Electromagnetic Theory (Required)
+Physics 213B Electromagnetic Theory (Required) OR

+Physics 240C Radiative Processes in Astrophysics (Required)

-Physics 223 Numerical Methods (Required)
+Physics 291 Research Seminar (Required)

 Elective

+Elective

-[However, if the student plans to obtain a Masters Degree by taking the Comprehensive Exam, they should take these courses.]
+^{} If the student plans to obtain a Masters Degree by taking the Comprehensive Exam, they should take these courses.

-In the second year most Ph.
-D students will take the "professional" sequence appropriate to their field of interest.
+In the second year most Ph.D. students will take the "professional" sequence appropriate to their field of interest.

-The recommended courses for first year graduate students who are in the CHAMP program are:
+The recommended courses for first year graduate students who are in the ChaMP program are: